For details of how to claim any of the new account offers listed below read our free bets for golf betting guide here!

 My selections are as follows:

-I will finish the 2016/17 PGA Tour season with Webb Simpson.
-Always the sort who's a true "horse for the course", it's noticeable that the Tour Championship is often contended for by players ranked in the mid-teens when it comes to FEC standing.
-Ryan Moore came within a missed shortish range putt of winning this 12 months at 50/1 - he ranked 14th in the FEC.
-Kevin Chappell was 15th and also made the Playoff 12 months ago and this trend runs through to the likes of Danny Lee (19th), Justin Rose (12th), Jordan Spieth (13th), Luke Donald (15th), K.J.
+As I did 12 months ago, I'll put up Webb Simpson at the Tour Championship.
+Always the sort who's a true 'horse for the course', it's noticeable that the Tour Championship is often contended for by players ranked in the mid-teens when it comes to FEC standing.
+Kevin Kisner was right in the mix last year at 125/1 and finished T3 - his FEC rank was 18th; Ryan Moore came within a missed shortish range putt of winning this in 2016 at 50/1 - he ranked 14th in the FEC; Kevin Chappell was 15th and also made the 2016 play-off and this trend runs through to the likes of Danny Lee (19th), Justin Rose (12th), Jordan Spieth (13th), Luke Donald (15th), K.J.
 Choi (13th) and Jim Furyk (11th) since 2010.
-So I like Simpson at 50/1 who at 16th in the FEC rankings is very interesting this week.
-3rd at Sedgefield, 6th at Glen Oaks and 9th last week at Conway Farms since the 20th August, Webb is playing some great stuff right now and the North Carolina native has performed well here in the past.
-5th in 2012 and 4th in 2013, Simpson has always been a prime performer on Par 70 formats and it's noticeable that Webb is hitting fairways and intriguingly putting brilliantly right now.
-2nd and 7th across my 10-week Driving Accuracy and Putting Average tracker, Simpson might surprise this week on a course where patience is a key.
-RESULT: T13
+So I like Simpson at 28/1 who, at 11th in the FEC rankings, is very interesting this week.

 Watch these tips on YouTube with Steve Bamford: Golf Betting System YouTube Channel